roderickvd/pleezer/README.md

 ```

 **Using ALSA Virtual Devices:**
+If you are installing from crates, then virtual devices like `_audioout` or `camilladsp` are not directly enumerable.
+To use virtual devices, either:
+- build from source
-Virtual devices like `_audioout` or `camilladsp` are not directly enumerable.
-To use virtual devices, configure ALSA to route the default device to your virtual device by adding a configuration like this to one of:
+- route the default device to your virtual device by adding a configuration to one of:
   - `~/.asoundrc` (user-specific)
   - `/etc/asound.conf` (system-wide)
   - `/etc/alsa/conf.d/default.conf` (system-wide, recommended)

 ```
 pcm.!default {